BrunoBernardino/node-google-cloud-helper/README.md

 The idea of this CLI tool is to basically start, stop and delete Google Compute Engine instances, while automatically mapping the ephemeral IPs in Google Cloud DNS.

+Note the instances have to exist, and the domains top map (optional) should be in Google Cloud DNS already.

-I'm using this for remote development.
+I'm using this for remote development, and it reduces costs, while enabling me to have a very powerful remote development machine.

 ## Installation